rmaffesoli/p4templates/readme.md

 ## TODO Wishlist
 - [ ] UI Test coverage
-  - Currently there is no test coverage for this project.
+  - Currently there is only partial test coverage for the UI elements in this project.
 - [ ] Documentation
   - More than a readme and video walkthrough is likely needed.
 - [ ] Validation